tseccull/spectools/README.md

 This script has two functions.
 Primarily it is used to bin spectroscopic data to boost its signal-to-noise ratio at the expense of spectral resolution.
-A binned spectrum can be plotted and saved to a new FITS file.
+A binned spectrum can be plotted and/or saved to a new FITS file.
 The secondary function is to allow the continuum gradient of the spectrum to be measured across a user-defined wavelength range via linear regression.
 The resulting linear fit can be plotted and its parameters will be printed in the terminal.